pooja-bhavani/github-actions/README.md

 * Windows
 * macOS

-But you want to build or test app on multiple OS you can define multiple jobs for each OS.
+If you want to build or test app on multiple OS you can define multiple jobs for each OS.
 But this would become more complicated because of repetitive lines or steps.

-Solution: To avoid repetitive lines or steps we make use of Matrix Strategy.
+**Solution:** To avoid repetitive lines or steps we make use of Matrix Strategy.
 This allows you to use variables in a single job definition which automatically creates multiple jobs that run in parallel.
 This is highly useful for testing an application across multiple operating systems simultaneously without writing repetitive code.